Chia-Network/chialisp-web/docs/high_level_lang.md

 ## Functions, Macros and Constants

-In the higher level language we can define functions, macros, and constants before our program by using `defun`, `defmacro` and `defconstant`.
+In the higher level language we can define functions, macros, and constants before our program by using `defun`, `defun-inline`, `defmacro` and `defconstant`.

 We can define as many of these as we like before the main source code.
 Usually a program will be structured like this: